vedovelli/video-to-rag/src/api/README.md

 # Chatbot API

-This is a REST API for the chatbot using Hono.
+This API provides a simple interface to interact with the chatbot.

 ## Endpoints